Efficiency and thermodynamic uncertainty relations of a dynamical quantum heat engine

 Hereafter, we focus on the specific case of a system with a structured, Lorentzian spectral density for the dynamically coupled bath

-peaked at $\omega\approx\omega_1$, with typical broadening $\gamma_1$ and coupling strength parameterized by $d_1$.
-Such a spectral density, which is known to induce non--Markovian effects~\cite{cavaliere_prr,nm1,nm2,nm3,nm4,nm5}, can be either obtained in cavity--optomechanical systems~\cite{cavop1,cavop2} or in circuit-QED setups~\cite{cqed1,cqed2}, with the latter representing a particularly convenient solid--state platform which allows to tune dynamical couplings up to a high degree of precision~\cite{cqed3}.
+peaked at $\omega\approx\omega_1$, with typical broadening $\gamma_1$, and coupling strength parameterized by $d_1$.
+Such a spectral density offers a great versatility, i.e., exploiting different resonant conditions between external drive $\Omega$ and $\omega_1$, and is known to induce non--Markovian effects~\cite{cavaliere_prr,nm1,nm2,nm3,nm4,nm5}, a necessary condition to have a dynamical heat engine in this setup~\cite{cavaliere_prr}.
+In the case of a Ohmic spectral density, instead, the present quantum thermal machine would not operate as heat engine~\cite{cavaliere_prr}.
+A Lorentzian spectral density can be either obtained in cavity--optomechanical systems~\cite{cavop1,cavop2} or in circuit-QED setups~\cite{cqed1,cqed2}, with the latter representing a particularly convenient solid--state platform which allows to tune dynamical couplings up to a high degree of precision~\cite{cqed3}.
 For the statically coupled contact we choose a Ohmic spectral density ${\mathcal J}_2(\omega)=m\gamma_2\omega$, which implies $\gamma_2(\omega)\equiv\gamma_2$ in Eq.~(\ref{eq:chi0}).